-The State of California Government Code\ states that all public employees become emergency service workers in the event of

-declared emergency.
-This means that all school district employees will be required to work in this capacity in case a disaster occurs
+The State of California Government Code states that all public employees become emergency service workers in the event of declared emergency.
+This means that all school district employees will be required to work in this capacity in case a disaster occurs and a state of emergency is declared.

-and

-a stateof

-emergencyemergencyis

-declared.